SEL Outside the Classroom: Family and Community Emotional Learning

 Families’ Contribution to Emotional Learning

 A child’s first and most important teachers of emotional skills are frequently their families.
 Opportunities for emotional learning can be found in everyday situations, such as mealtime discussions, sibling disputes, festivities, and setbacks.
+Learn How Family Emotional Culture Shapes Behavior.

 Developing Emotional Intelligence at Home